 One step at a time is good walking.

-Virtually all Agile development methods are based on the fundamental construct of an iteration, a strict time-box in which teams deliver incremental value in the form of working, tested software.
-In SAFe, we assume that the basic team-level agile project management practices are based on Scrum, which is a well defined, nearly ubiquitous, and effective process for Agile at the team level.
+Agile development methods (except for kanban) are based on the fundamental construct of an iteration, a strict time-box in which teams deliver incremental value in the form of working, tested software.
+In SAFe, we assume that the basic team-level agile project management practices are based on Scrum.
 In addition, as high levels of endemic code quality are necessary to build reliable, large-scale systems, we also focus on Agile technical practices.
 Many of these were driven largely by Extreme Programming, as well as certain extensions and later developments in the area of Agile architecture, Agile modeling and Acceptance Test-Driven Development.

 This basic iteration (Sprint in Scrum; we use that term interchangeably) construct has a standard, repetitive pattern, which we build on in the Scaled Agile Framework.
 Simply, each Agile Team defines, builds, and tests a valuable increment of software in a common, two-week time box.
 The sequence is simple: plan the iteration; commit to a set of stories and goals; implement the selected stories; demo the work to the key stakeholders; and, finally, hold a retrospective, whereby the team analyzes and makes the changes necessary to improve its performance.
 In addition, each iteration is conducted in the context of an Agile Release Train, which aligns multiple teams and sprints to a common mission and cadence, and provides the fast feedback necessary to make mid course adjustments.